Please Read All Information on This Page Before Submitting a Grant Request

 - Courtesy advertising or fundraising ticket sales.

-All applications for grants are considered by the Board of Directors of the Ross Foundation.
+All complete, accurate and worthy applications for grants are considered by the Board of Directors of the Ross Foundation.

-Note: Failure to include any of the items requested will delay consideration of the grant proposal.
+Note: Failure to include any of the items requested will delay consideration of the grant proposal or possibly a denial of the request.

 Grant Recipient Accountability